W.K. Kellogg Biological Station

 KBS lab volunteers

 Enjoy science?
 Want to be part of MSU research?
-Consider making a difference for one of our graduate students as a lab volunteer.
+Consider making a difference for one of our graduate students by volunteering in a lab.
 Our students study everything from water to soil to plants to animals!

 Especially during summer and fall, they can use help with seed collection, watering plants and other activities crucial to the integrity of their research.